moeinfatehi/LinuxForCyberSecurityCourse/05_Networking_and_Firewalls/Assignments/05_Networking_and_Firewalls_Assignments.md

 2. Disable password authentication for SSH on the server.
 3. Test SSH access using the key pair to verify the configuration.

-## Assignment 4: VPN Configuration with OpenVPN

-### Objective
-Set up and verify a secure VPN connection using OpenVPN.

-### Tasks
-1. Install and configure OpenVPN on the server.
-2. Create client configuration files and connect using a client machine.
-3. Verify that traffic is routed through the VPN by checking the IP address on the client.

 ## Submission Guidelines